BortnikDev/RecipeApp/README.md

 - **Recipe Details:** Each recipe page provides detailed information about the selected recipe, including ingredients, cooking instructions, and nutritional facts.
 - **Favorite Recipes:** Users can save their favorite recipes by adding them to their personal collection.
 This feature allows users to easily access and revisit their preferred recipes.
 - **User Authentication:** Users can create accounts and log in to the app.
 This enables them to save their preferences, favorite recipes, and access personalized features.
-⚠️ Please note that the recipe data will be sourced from two distinct APIs, one for food and another for drinks.
+- **Please** note that the recipe data will be sourced from two distinct APIs, one for food and another for drinks.

 ## Installation